Who We Are

 - Early Intervention, a school-based program providing mental health consultations for teachers and providers, case management, family therapy, and support to families living in Sunnydale with children 0-3.

 - Casa Corazon, our family-base program, providing advocacy, mental health support, psycho-educational parent-child development, and parent leadership activities

-- Indígena Health & Wellness, which provides health promotion, cultural affirmative activities, and training for health promotores to the local Mayan and indigenous population
+- Indígena Health & Wellness, which provides health promotion, case management, cultural affirmative activities, and training for health promotores to the local Mayan and indigenous population

 - Internship Program, a training program that provides Master, Practicum, and Doctoral-level students pursuing a career in mental health an opportunity to work in a diverse population environment.